 - The Alaska Landlord & Tenant Act: What It Means to You (PDF) – Alaska Department of Law

-- Security Deposit Interest: The security deposit and prepaid rent must be promptly deposited in a trust account in a bank, savings and loan association, or licensed escrow agent.
-Statute does not require that the trust account earn interest, however, if it does earn interest, the tenant is entitled to the interest under general trust law principles, unless both parties have agreed otherwise. (§§ 34.03.070(c)) and (The Alaska Landlord & Tenant Act: What It Means to You (Page 5))
+- Security Deposit Interest: The security deposit and prepaid rent must be promptly deposited into a trust account in a bank, savings and loan association, or licensed escrow agent.
+State statute does not require that the trust account earn interest.
+However, if the account does earn interest, the tenant is entitled to the interest under general trust law principles, unless both parties agree otherwise. (§§ 34.03.070(c)) and (The Alaska Landlord & Tenant Act: What It Means to You (Page 5))

-- Separate Security Deposit Bank Account: Landlord may commingle prepaid rents and security deposits in a single financial account (§§ 34.030.70(c)).
-It is not recommended that the landlord commingle rent or deposits with personal funds.
+- Separate Security Deposit Bank Account: Landlords may commingle prepaid rent and security deposit in a single financial account (§§ 34.030.70(c)).

 - Pet Deposits: No statute